 Responsible Sourcing and Sustainability

-We have a strong commitment to ethical business practices, treating people with dignity, respect and equal opportunity, and conducting business in a responsible way that promotes good stewardship of our planet.
+We have a strong commitment to ethical business practices; treating people with dignity, respect and equal opportunity; and conducting business in a responsible way that promotes good stewardship of our planet.
 Business partners are expected to comply with our Business Partner Code of Conduct.
-The Business Partner Code of Conduct details our expectations regarding adherence to the Human Rights Commitment and other expectations related to human rights and labor, health and safety, the environment, and business conduct and ethics.
-Meanwhile, our responsible sourcing and sustainability program helps us assess our own upstream supply chain against social and environmental impacts.
+The Code details our expectations regarding adherence to the Human Rights Commitment and other expectations related to human rights and labor, health and safety, the environment, and business conduct and ethics.

 In looking at the forest commodities in our supply chain, we’ve identified wood-based fiber use and sourcing for our packaging as the areas where we can have the greatest impact on reducing the pressure on natural forests.
 As well, we recognize that responsibly sourcing palm oil ingredients plays a key role in protecting human rights while conserving the environment, including our forests.